 It won’t take long to know how your body reacts to different foods and this will help you better decide on the appropriate snack choices for you.

-What are your favorite diabetic-friendly snack ideas?
+What are your favourite diabetic-friendly snack ideas?

 Do you enjoy a bedtime snack each night?